nanoporetech/tombo/docs/resquiggle.rst

 The genome mapping is performed via the python API to ``minimap2`` (`mappy python package <https://pypi.python.org/pypi/mappy>`_).

 Read base called sequence location within the FAST5 file is defined by the ``--basecall-group`` and ``--basecall-subgroups`` command line options.
-The default values of these parameters point to the default location for base calls from albacore or ``annotate_raw_with_fastqs``.
+The default values of these parameters point to the default location for base calls from albacore or ``tombo preprocess annotate_raw_with_fastqs``.

 The genomic sequence for successfully mapped reads are then passed on to the :ref:`seqeunce_to_signal` stage.